MicheleCynowicz/memory-card-game-vue/Step-3.md

 ```html
 <img src="images/que_icon.svg" alt="icon" />
 ```
 Change that tag to this:
 ```html
 <img :src="imageUrl" :alt="imageAltText" />
 ```

 Save the file and check the app in the browser with the dev tools console open.
 You should see 4 errors that begin with `[Vue warn]`.
-There is one error for each of the two variables we just added: `imageUrl` and `imageAltText`, and that is doubled because the `CardView` component is called twice inside the `CardWrapper` component.
+There is one error for each of the two variables we just added: `imageUrl` and `imageAltText`, and that is doubled because the `CardView` component is called twice inside the `GameBoard` component.

 Now add those new variables into the `props` object in `CardView.vue` like this:
 ```js